Heroes of Freeport

 WEATHER AT SEA

-The DM can pick the weather to fit the story’s needs or roll on this table each given day, adjusting for the season as appropriate.
+The DM can pick the weather to fit the story’s needs or roll on this table each day, adjusting for the season as appropriate.

 |13-17||Light rain or snowfall|